GatraTechID/manifesto/enu/README.md

 ## Coming Soon:
 - **Grounded Entity-Relation Communication** — A reality-based operational communication methodology that constructs transparent information architecture through the precise binding of entities, relations, attributes, values, and constraints.
-- **Ground-Truth Local SEO & Operational Verification Architecture** — Translating Operational Business Facts into Digital Assets for Modern Search Ecosystems.
-The evaluation of digital authority has evolved from synthesized link-building manipulation to verifiable competency-data structures tailored for Deterministic Entity-Based RAG Ingestion.
 - **SEO for SaaS**.

 ## How We May Help You: